Photographs © Todd Bigelow/Contact Press Images

 It could be that the universe was telling me to slow down and to enjoy the time I have with my kids and family – to be present and to be in the moment – or maybe it was the universe pushing me towards a new opportunity.
 I don’t know, but this pandemic has revealed in me a sense of resolve, a determination to fight through the most disruptive year of my life.

-Summer was a couple months away and I hoped the virus would abate enough to let the kids return to school.
-Whether I was suffering from naiveté or just wishful thinking is unknown, to be honest, because all I know is I’m literally in the same situation only it is nearing the end of the year.
+At the time, summer was a couple months away and I hoped the virus would abate enough to let the kids return to school.
+Whether I was suffering from naiveté or just wishful thinking is unknown, to be honest, because all I know is I’m literally in the same situation but it’s an entire year later.
+It’s almost unbelievable.

 Resolve in the face of adversity is a funny thing in that you don’t know how you’ll respond until the situation unfolds.
 I did what I had to do because there was no choice.
 I battled through the insanity of applying for unemployment in the state the size of most countries and decided this was a sign to redirect all of my attention to my children’s education.
 Being home all the time, not seeing friends and denied the chance to participate in day-to-day, normal activities weighed heavily on my kids.
 They longed to have play dates and to feel normal.
 I certainly understood, but what could I do?
 I was torn.
 Sheltering them from the virus was at the core of my protective instinct but their mental health is no less important.
 Truth is, I felt the same as I missed my social group and down time.
 Eventually, I allowed for some limited interaction with a very few, selected people who were carefully screened in hopes of finding the right balance during this seemingly endless pandemic.

-As the end of the school year approached, it came with mixed emotion.
+As the end of the school year approached in June, it came with mixed emotion.
 Spencer was graduating from middle school and the in-person graduation was cancelled, yet I desperately wanted to celebrate him and his academic success.
-Already he’d had to unceremoniously clear out his school lockers and return books.
+Already he’d had to wander near empty hallways and a desolate gym to clear out his school lockers and return books.
 It all seemed so sad and such a perfunctory end to three years of hard work.
-The official graduation was held virtually but I was determined to make this a day for my son to remember.
+The official school graduation was held virtually but I was determined to make this a day for my son to remember.
 I got up early and decorated the house and invited just family to celebrate Spencer receiving three academic honors during the virtual graduation.
-I was so proud that I even ordered him a cap and gown and had him walk into our backyard where the family had gathered.
+I was so proud that I even ordered him a cap and gown, later that day, had him walk into our backyard where the family had gathered.
+Not exactly the same as walking across a stage to applause and your name called out on a loudspeaker, but it was something.
 “I’m so proud of you,” I said as I embraced him after he tossed his cap into the air.
 Looking back now, I guess this was as normal as we could hope for in this crazy year.

 Summer was upon us and my kids, especially my daughter, had suffered learning loss during the spring, so I challenged them with online learning opportunities designed to keep them engaged.
 In the meantime, I attended virtual information sessions for Spencer’s freshman high school year while hoping beyond hope that the virus would subside enough to allow in-person classes.
-As July turned to August and the decision was made to hold Fall classes virtually, I realized that there was no escaping the fact that I was facing at least another four months of the same.
+As July turned to August and the decision was made to hold Fall classes virtually, I realized that there was no escaping the fact that I was facing at least another four months of the same insanity.
+I was beginning to realize that this really was the “new normal.”

-Given all that we have faced this year, I especially worried about the return of the technical challenges Spencer and Brooklyn faced in accessing class work online, as well as the possible need for tutoring.
-I’ll do anything for my kids, but tutors aren’t free and, despite a litany of hopeful leads, I was still unemployed.
+Given all that we had faced over the past year, I especially worried about the return of the technical challenges Spencer and Brooklyn had in accessing class work online, as well as the possible need for tutoring.
+I’ll do anything for my kids, but tutors aren’t free and, despite a litany of hopeful leads, I was still unemployed and devoting as much time as possible to finding a new job.
 I also worried about how well my kids would connect with their new teachers when the entire relationship is distance based.
-Would they be bored and disengaged while sitting alone in their small bedrooms?
+Would they be bored and disengaged while sitting alone in their bedrooms?

 I took my daughter back-to-school shopping and it felt oddly different.
 I grabbed a gift card, checked the Target app for specials and headed out with our masks and gloves to gather supplies.
 I had the grade-level supply list the school had provided that listed the usual assortment of pencils, notebooks and glue sticks, but added to the list were new items, mostly art supplies, that were previously provided by the school.
 My daughter insisted on buying a new backpack and lunch bag as we do every year, but I explained that it wasn’t going to happen because school was going to be held in her bedroom and at the kitchen table.
 She certainly didn’t need a backpack or lunchbox to go from the kitchen to the bedroom.
 Other things that were important to 9 year olds and high school freshman, like new clothes, shoes and jackets, were put on hold since both of them would be attending school in their pajamas, no doubt.

 The level of anxiety I had over my job search was like an anchor being dragged through my daily life yet I was determined not to let my kids feel my apprehension.
-Thankfully, I secured a job during the fall and am back to juggling work and my kids’ education from home.
-In other words, it’s back to how it was when this whole darn pandemic kicked into high gear.
-I worry for all the same reasons I did back in March, but now it’s nearly the end of the year.
+Thankfully, I secured a job during the fall and returned to work across the hall from where my kids were still attending classes.
+In other words, it’s back to how it was when this whole pandemic kicked into high gear a year ago.
+I worry for all the same reasons I did back in March 2020, but now we’re about to enter March 2021.

-I’m amazed that we’re still making it all work and attribute what I learned since the lockdown began in March, 2020 to sheer resilience.
-In the end, it’s been a year like I’ve never experienced before but I’m optimistic about 2021.
-Now that my boyfriend and I seem secure in our new jobs, we’re back to where we were prior to the pandemic’s lockdown and looking for a home to start our new lives together by combining our families under one roof.
+I’m amazed that we’re still making it all work and attribute what I learned since March, 2020 to sheer resilience.
+In the end, I’m optimistic.
+Now that my boyfriend and I are secure in our new jobs and the housing market is on fire in California, we’re back to where we were prior to the pandemic’s lockdown and preparing to start our lives together by combining our families under one roof.
+It’s bittersweet to leave the home where I’ve basically raised my kids, but we’re not going far and everyone is healthy.
+It’s safe to say that I’m definitely looking forward to the next chapter in life.

 All photographs ©Todd Bigelow/Contact Press Images